 The electronics.
 Most every outlet, switch, lightbulb, etc. functions perfectly.
 With the solar panels, we can get about three days off the grid if we are using the fridge; if we are not using the fridge, we can likely get a week-plus off the grid.
 Also, replaced house batteries (two 6-volts wired in series) in February 2019.

 Storage.
 I literally built shelves on the side of the road with nothing but a handsaw and a drill.
 Then I had to modify the shelves when we replaced the fridge.
-Needless to say, they are not the most efficient or precise shelves, but they function.
-There is only a few connection points (screws), so these would be really easy to remove if you didn’t want them.
+In other words, they are not the most efficient or precise shelves, but they function.
+There are only a few connection points (screws), so the shelves would be easy to remove if you didn’t want them.

-All other interior fixtures (grill, sink, cabinets, etc.) are in good shape, show some wear, but perfectly functional)
+All other interior fixtures (grill, sink, cabinets, etc.) are in good shape, show some wear, but are perfectly functional.

 Fuel economy.
 We average between 10 and 16 miles per gallon — 10 if climbing to high elevations; 16 if mostly highway.
 It’s not great, but the van has plenty of power.
 Obviously your miles per gallon will change depending on where and how you drive and how much you store in the van.
 It also tends to perform better with better gas.